CSS Child Combinator (>) Selector

 Browser Support

-The following table will show you the current browser support for the CSS child combinator selector.
+The following information will show you the current browser support for the CSS Child Combinator (>) selector.
+Hover over a browser icon to see the version that first introduced support for this selector.

 Desktop